Frequently Asked Questions

 What if I have a specific finishing and annotation question?

 The GEP wiki has a list of common finishing and annotation questions under the "General Resources" section.
-If you cannot find the answers to your questions there, you can post your questions on the GEP Bulletin Board.
+If you cannot find the answers to your questions there, check the GEP Bulletin Board on the wiki.
+If the question is novel, please post it on the Bulletin Board, and we will respond as quickly as we can, generally within 24 hr.